zshipko/irmin-graphql-js/README.md

-# irmin-js
+# irmin-graphql-js

-`irmin.js` is a Javascript library for communicating directly with [irmin-graphql](https://github.com/mirage/irmin) GraphQL servers.
+`irmin-graphql-js` is a Javascript library for communicating directly with [irmin-graphql](https://github.com/mirage/irmin) GraphQL servers.

 ## Getting started